theitxp/theitxp.com/index.md

-# Background
+# Who We Are

 What's up?!
-This is the home of the The IT XP, a show dedicated to the world of Information Technology and the professionals that working to drive business initiatives using their technology skills.
+This is the home of the The IT XP, a show dedicated to the world of Information Technology and the professionals working to drive business initiatives using their technology skills.
 Whether you are a developer or a systems administrator.
-If your using "The CLOUD" or hosting on-premise, we're going to provide you with some nuggets of insight on what happens behind the curtain of an organization's IT department.
+If your using "The Clout" or hosting on-premises, we're going to provide you with some nuggets of insight on what happens behind the curtain of an organization's IT department.

+The term Information Technology is an umbrella term covering a wide array of technologies and job functions.
+You may not be working in a formal IT department, but when we pull back the layers, most in your organization will call you IT; obviously this isn't a blanket statement, but one that identifies technology professionals outside of true technology firms.
+Let's be realistic, even the large tech firms have an IT department.
+Hell, I bet your mom thinks you just fix computers.
+Meanwhile you're probably writing some of the best code on Github!

+Whether you are a helpdesk agent, developer, project manager, cybersec analyst, dba or any other title that puts you in the umbrella of Information Technology, then this show is for you.

+We pull back the curtain and expose some of the inner workings of what it's like to work in Information Technology.

 Check us out on <a href="https://twitter.com/theitxp">Twitter! @TheITXP </a>